wpmetabox/docsv2/docs/tutorials/create-coming-soon-page-with-countdown-mb-views.md

 Just input some content to the fields.
 They will be used to display on the coming soon page later.
 Note that the **Time** field is to input the exact date and time when the event takes place.
 And after that, we’ll use JavaScript to display the countdown.

-## 3. Getting all content of the coming Soon Page
+## 3. Getting all content of the coming soon page

 Go to **Meta Box** > **Views** to create a new template for the coming soon page.